mydg13/mydg_project/README.md

-**I.Comparison of the Birth Weight of Firstborn and Non-Firstborn Children :**
+**II.Comparison of the Birth Weight of Firstborn and Non-Firstborn Children :**

-In Cookie Cats, players face gates that make them wait before progressing or making an in-app purchase.
-We analyzed an A/B test where the first gate was moved from level 30 to level 40, focusing on player retention and game rounds.
+1. Descriptive Statistics

+1.1 PMF

+These distributions all resemble a "bell shape," with many values clustering around the mean and fewer extreme values.

+There are multiple sharp peaks and dips, along with some noticeable differences between the distributions.

+➡️ It’s hard to determine which of these features are meaningful.

+➡️ It’s also difficult to discern overall characteristics; for example, which distribution do you think has the higher mean?

+➡️ Use the CDF for better insight.

 **Key Findings:**